 Upcoming trip dates:

-![]() | You can choose your dates during the months of June and July.
-Trip direction: Fly from Johannesburg to Mthatha, transfer to Port St Johns and return.
-Sardine Run on the Wild Coast at Port St Johns, Eastern Cape, South Africa This tour is operated by Offshore Africa in Port St Johns |
+Trip direction: Fly to Mthatha, transfer to Port St Johns and return.
+Sardine Run on the Wild Coast at Port St Johns, Eastern Cape, South Africa Shorter or extended tours available.
+Please contact us for more info. |

-Please note that a single supplement of ZAR 2,272 will be added if you prefer your own room.
-This will bring your total amount to ZAR 41,267 Included in trip prices:
+Please note that a single supplement of ZAR 2,700 will be added if you prefer your own room.
+This will bring your total amount to ZAR 53,302

 Excluded: